Megaputer/polyanalyst6api-py/README.md

 /polyanalyst/help/eng/24_Application_Programming_Interfaces/toc.html
 ```

-## Supported Python version

-`polyanalyst6api-python` works only with `python3` (3.6+).

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details